Questions To Ask On The First Date

 Dream job

-Some people liken a date to a job interview, a sentiment that can put a lot of pressure on both parties.
+Some people liken a first date to a job interview, a sentiment that can put a lot of pressure on both parties.
 If you're just starting to date again, for example, you may want to view a first date as a mutual way to get to know each other and find out whether you want to see them again.
-However, just as it can take a few interviews before you land a dream job, finding a partner can take a few dates.
+However, just as it can take a few interviews before you land a dream job, finding a partner can take a few first dates.

 Past relationships

-It's understandable to want to know about the past relationships of the person with whom you've decided to go on a date.
+It's understandable to want to know about the past relationships of the person with whom you've decided to go on a first date.
 However, unless it's a spontaneous thing, naturally mentioned in the course of the conversation, this is a topic that might alter the tone of the first date, making it less light-hearted.
 Each person sees this differently, though.
 Some people consider it inappropriate or intrusive to ask questions about exes on a first date.
-Others eschew what they consider "small talk" so they wouldn't shy away from asking about their date's version of their life partner or delving into topics that matter to them.
+Others eschew what they consider "small talk" so they wouldn't shy away from asking about their date's version of their life partner or delving into topics that matter to their date.

 Someone who has already been in regular contact with their date may favor presenting their true self by discussing more serious topics, regardless of whether or not it leads to a second date.

-Date questions on the first date
+What are the questions to ask on your first date

-• Ask a few ice breakers, such as "Are you a night owl or a morning person?", "What's your dream vacation?", "What was your favorite tv show growing up?" or "What's the worst movie you ever saw?"
+Ask a few ice breakers, such as "Are you a night owl or a morning person?", "What's your dream vacation?", "What was your favorite tv show growing up?" or "What's the worst movie you ever saw?"

-• Ask questions that aim at finding out their values and what really matters to them, such as "What's really important to you?"
+Ask questions that aim at finding out their values and what really matters to them, such as "What's really important to you?"

-• If you delve into past relationships, you may consider asking, "What is something you've learned in your previous relationship?"
+If you delve into past relationships, you may consider asking, "What is something you've learned in your previous relationship?"
 This might clue you into their level of self-awareness and ability to reflect on what they could've done differently.
 It might also let you in on whether they take responsibility or put all the blame on their ex for how the relationship ended.

-Knowing the qualities you’re looking for in a partner and what you’d like out of a dating relationship can help you increase the odds of finding a good match and having an enjoyable experience.
+Knowing the qualities you’re looking for in a partner and what you’d like out of a dating relationship can help you increase the odds of finding a good match and having an enjoyable first date.
 You may want to determine the values that are important to you, how much freedom you’d like to retain, and the level of commitment you’re ready to offer.
-The following are some helpful questions you can ask yourself before you start dating—helping you to avoid the date jitters as you start a conversation in confidence.
+The following are some helpful questions you can ask yourself before you start dating—helping you to avoid the first date jitters as you start a conversation in confidence.

 What kind of relationship am I seeking?

 When you’re dating, it can be important to have a clear idea of the shape you’d like a relationship with a potential partner to take.
 This may depend on several factors, such as your available free time, career, long-term goals, etc. You might be looking for someone to date casually and have fun with, or maybe you’d like to develop a more serious, committed partnership with someone who can keep the conversation flowing.
-Knowing the type of relationship you’re interested in can help you better focus your search and make the most of your time, prompting you to determine what’s the best way to get to what you want on the timeline in which you want it.
+Knowing the type of relationship you’re interested in can help you better focus your dating search and make the most of your time, prompting you to determine what’s the best way to get to what you want on the timeline in which you want it.
 It can also help you communicate your needs and preferences to potential partners once you start dating.

 What values am I looking for in a partner?